The 20 Best Ovarian Cancer Doctors in Australia

 Parkville, VIC, AU

-Clare Scott practices in Parkville, Australia.
+Clare Scott practices practicing medicine in Parkville, Australia.
 Ms. Scott is rated as an Elite expert by MediFind in the treatment of Ovarian Cancer.
-Her top areas of expertise are Ovarian Cancer, Ovarian Carcinosarcoma, Breast Cancer, and Infertility.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Ovarian Cancer, Ovarian Carcinosarcoma, Adult Soft Tissue Sarcoma, and Infertility.

 Learn about our expert tiers